Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 1. Prepare your home for winter

 Senior Australians spend up to 75-80% of their time indoors, so preparing your home in advance for the colder months can be a lifesaver.
 Make sure your heating system is working properly and that your home is well-insulated.
 Get your aircon cleaned and serviced if you use it for heating to ensure it functions properly.
 Stock up on blankets, easy-to-prepare meals and other amenities.
-Ensuring you're prepared will reduce the need to go out during the chillier months and reduce the risk of catching cold or experiencing a fall
+Ensuring you're prepared will reduce the need to go out during the chillier months and reduce the risk of catching a cold or experiencing a fall.

 2. Keep yourself warm to prevent chills and hypothermia